Norwegian Americans: Religion

 The Norwegian Lutheran Memorial Church of Minneapolis.
 It is one of two American churches still using Norwegian as a primary liturgical language, the other being Minnekirken in Chicago, Illinois.

 Although today Norway is relatively secular, Norwegian-Americans are among the most religious ethnic groups in the United States, with 90% acknowledging a religious affiliation in 1998.
-Because membership to the State Church was mandatory until the 19th century in Norway, all ethnic Norwegians have traditionally been Lutheran.
+Because membership in the Church of Norway (the state church) was mandatory until the 19th century in Norway, all ethnic Norwegians have traditionally been Lutheran.
 Today, many Norwegian Americans remain Lutheran, though significant numbers converted to other Christian denominations.
 Some Norwegians immigrated to the United States in hope of practicing other religions freely.
 A significant number of Norwegian immigrants and their descendants were Methodists concentrated especially in Chicago, with its own theological seminary, while others converted to become Baptists.
 There were also groups of Quakers, relating back to "the Sloopers," and Mormons who joined the trek to the "New Jerusalem" in Salt Lake City, Utah.

 Norwegian Lutheranism

 Most Norwegian immigrants to the United States, particularly in the migration wave between the 1860s and early 20th century, were members of the Church of Norway, an evangelical Lutheran church established by the Constitution of Norway.
 As they settled in their new homeland and forged their own communities, however, Norwegian-American Lutherans diverged from the state church in many ways, forming synods and conferences that ultimately contributed to the present Lutheran establishment in the United States.
 The Norwegian Lutheran church was a focal point in rural settlements in the Upper Midwest.
 The congregation became an all-encompassing institution for its members, creating a tight social network that touched all aspects of immigrant life.
 The force of tradition in religious practice made the church a central institution in the urban environment as well.
 The severe reality of urban life increased the social role of the church.

-The official State Church in Norway did not extend pastoral care to emigrants and provided no guidance in the formation of new congregations in the United States.
+The official state church in Norway did not extend pastoral care to emigrants and provided no guidance in the formation of new congregations in the United States.
 The Church of Norway was seen as an integrated part of the Norwegian state administration with no particular responsibility for people outside of Norway, with the exception of sailors and those who remained citizens.
 As a consequence, no fewer than 14 Lutheran synods were founded by Norwegian immigrants between 1846 and 1900.
 In 1917 most of the factions reconciled doctrinal differences and organized the Norwegian Lutheran Church in America.
-It was one of the church bodies that in 1960 formed the American Lutheran Church, which in 1988 became a constituent part of the newly created Evangelical Lutheran Church in America.
+It was one of the church bodies that in 1960 formed the American Lutheran Church, which in 1988 became a constituent part of the newly created Evangelical Lutheran Church in America (ELCA).